Rossback/SCRUMptious/README.md

     - If you are approving a Pull Request, be sure to merge and delete the branch with the request
     - If you are commenting on a request, be sure to add something meaningful
-    - If you are requesting changes on a request, be sure to add what you think needs to be changed or fixed [^1]You can request specific people to review your Pull Request, which is recommended if you make changes to something that someone else has worked on previously
+    - If you are requesting changes on a request, be sure to add what you think needs to be changed or fixed
 4. If changes are approved and merged onto the main branch, ensure the old branch is **DELETED** and **NOT COMMITED TO EVER AGAIN!** This is to ensure the cleanliness of the repo :+1:

+[^1]: You can request specific people to review your Pull Request, which is recommended if you make changes to something that someone else has worked on previously